vasigiurgi/cv-duplicate-detection-mdpi/README.md

 - Step 1: run all configured strategies, writing their per-strategy CSVs into `data/results/`.
 - Step 2: aggregate candidate pairs using a voting rule (`min-votes` = minimum number of strategies that must agree).
-- Step 3: run lightweight ELA-based verification and write `task2_forensics_from_scratch.csv`.
+- Step 3: run lightweight ELA-based verification and write best obtained candidates `task2_forensics_from_scratch.csv`.

 **With detailed ELA investigation and selection mode**